-It is possible to register for Research/Dissertation hours before you are advanced to candidacy.
+- It is possible to register for Research/Dissertation hours before you are advanced to candidacy.

-Your doctoral iPOS must contain exactly 12 hours of Dissertation even if you register for more.
-Please register for Dissertation hours in 3 or 6 hour increments to ensure that they will add up to exactly 12.
+- Your doctoral iPOS must contain exactly

+12 hours of Dissertation even if you

+register for more.
+Please register for

+Dissertation hours in 3 or 6 hour

+increments to ensure that they will add up

+to exactly 12.

-You may have more than 12 hours of ASM 792 Research on your doctoral iPOS, but should not have fewer.
+- You may have more than 12 hours of ASM 792 Research on your doctoral iPOS, but should not have fewer.

-The Graduate College recommends taking ASM 792 Research until you have accumulated 12 hours, then taking ASM 799 Dissertation until you have accumulated 12 hours, and then reverting back to taking ASM 792 Research until you graduate.
+- The Graduate College recommends taking ASM 792 Research until you have accumulated 12 hours, then taking ASM 799 Dissertation until you have accumulated 12 hours, and then reverting back to taking ASM 792 Research until you graduate.

-advancement to Ph.D. candidacy.

-After you have passed both the written (field statement) and oral doctoral examinations, have your committee members sign the Report of Doctoral Comprehensive Examinations and Approval of the Ph.D.
-Dissertation Prospectus form and submit to the Graduate Coordinator.

-Advance to Ph.D. candidacy and become ABD ("All-But-Dissertation").

-Before you conduct fieldwork involving human subjects, you must obtain approval from the Institutional Review Board (IRB) (see http://researchintegrity.asu.edu/irb/).
-This can take awhile depending on your project, so start the process early.

-Third Year (Fifth year overall):

-• Conduct your dissertation research.
+· Conduct your dissertation research.

-Fourth Year and beyond (Sixth year overall):
+Fourth Year and Beyond:

-Write up your dissertation.

-- Submit dissertation chapter drafts to advisor (and possibly committee members) for comments.
+- Write up your dissertation. - Submit dissertation chapter drafts to advisor (and possibly committee members) for comments.
 Completed dissertations must be read and approved by all committee members. - Final corrections to your iPOS must be submitted online at the beginning of the semester you plan to graduate.
 Submit the Application for Graduation form at http://students.asu.edu/forms/application-graduation (two months before graduation).